Kirito54/BlazorApp1/README.md

 dotnet run --project BlazorApp1/BlazorApp1 -c Release
 ```

 When you send an Excel file to the bot, it checks the file for personal data patterns and responds with a confirmation or an error message.
+The last valid file is stored on disk and loaded on server start so searches continue to work after a restart.